Charging for gas transportation activities: a guide

 This guide has been prepared for operators of gas transportation networks and others who have an interest in how the cost recovery scheme will operate.
 It provides information on the scope and nature of the activities undertaken by HSE for which costs are recovered.
 It also explains how the costs recovered are calculated.
-This edition shows the hourly fee for 2016/17.
+This edition shows the hourly fee from 1 April 2023.

 Cost recovery was introduced for the gas transportation industry in October 1999 to recover the cost of HSE's work in certain defined areas.
 Cost recovery regulations have been made under the Health and Safety at Work etc. Act 1974 (HSWA), which gives HSE the power to cost recover from operators for gas transportation and the enforcement of relevant statutory provisions.
 Specifically, regulation 21 of the Fees Regulations gives HSE these powers in relation to gas transportation.